Manojbhat09/manojbhat09.github.io_old/_pages/about.md

 I am a graduate research student in at Carnegie Mellon University.
 I work with Dr. Ding Zhao and Dr. Raj Rajkumar on research areas at the intersection of Robotics, Machine Learning and Computer Vision.

-I has always looked into solving real world problems using my skills in Programming, M.L, D.L, IoT and ROS to obtain fruitful solutions.
+I have always looked into solving real world problems using my skills in Programming, M.L, D.L, IoT and ROS to obtain fruitful solutions.

 During my undergraduate degree in MIT Manipal, I was part of building India's first 4 seater solar electric vehicle for a period of 2 years in MIT Manipal.
 I also worked as a Research Engineer in a startup Ashva Electronic Motorsports where I worked on Self-balacing hardware with matlab modeling analytics.
 And reinforcement Learning software for control.
-I later worked in Amazon Tranporation Analytics as a Business Intelligence engineer.
+I later worked in Amazon Tranporation Analytics as a Business Intelligence engineer on solving real world business problems with Machine Learning.

-I spent my summer quarter in Robert Bosch Research and Development Center in the Core Technology as a Computer Vision Research engineer.
+I spent my summer between by Masters degree at Robert Bosch Research and Development Center, working on the Core Technology as a Computer Vision Research engineer.
 My objectives and tasks in the internship included developing modelling and applying 3D vision Deep learning techniques, designing a Web App for visualizing the results, building the cloud infrastructure for deploying the application and setting up the database and  working on Machine Leaning methods to give pruned predictions.
 I looked into how to build real-time cloud AWS-S3 systems for Computer Vision applications.
+Further implementing Aiortc-WebRTC based technology for chanelling Video and data across peers.

-I am a self-motivated and passionate engineering student looking to contribute to technological growth and development.
+I am a self-motivated and passionate engineering pillar looking to contribute to technological growth and development.

 <!--